oslabs-beta/react-query-rewind/README.md

 # Development
 To develop, either build and ensure examples are importing from the build *or* ensure examples are importing from the src folder

-Always npm run watch then npm run link-package in that order.
+Might be a good idea to clean first.
+But always npm run watch then npm run link-package in that order.
 Then you start your example

 Need to solve multiple versions of react when using npm link